Michal-Atlas/DawnStorm/system/index.md

 > Influence Scar's may often apply only based on location, similairly to Soul Scar's that may be temporarily triggered by something.

-**Death and Unconsciousness** - Many Scar's in any stat is enough to make a character unplayable, not having any more Unscarred Points in a Stat is taken as the character being dead, crazy or unable to interact with normal people.
+**Death and Unconsciousness** - Many Scars in any stat is enough to make a character unplayable, not having any more Unscarred Points in a Stat is taken as the character being dead, crazy or unable to interact with normal people.
-After suffering Scar's of a total equal to or more than a 3/4 of your Body stat, you fall unconscious.
+After suffering Body Scars of a total equal to or more than a 3/4 of your Body stat, you fall unconscious.

 **Expanding your skills** - Each time you spend `10XP` in professions, you can increase by one, any of your Stats.

 ### Professions

-Professions give you bonuses to your rolls on more specific problems and special abilities you can use.
+Professions give you bonuses to your rolls and special abilities you can use.
 After performing an adventureous task with a profession, you are awarded `XP` by your GM.
 The amount of `XP` you need to improve (`Rank Up`) a Profession is based on its difficulty: